post operative inflammation in horses with causes, symptoms, recovery and supplementation

 Strategies for Managing Post-Operative Inflammation

 Effective management of post-operative inflammation is essential for a smooth recovery.
-Working closely with your surgeon in the post op recovery process is crucial for your horse’s recovery plan.
+Working closely with your surgeon in the post op recovery process is crucial for maintaining horse post-surgery wellness.
 Here are several strategies to consider:

 1. Proper Supplementation